2013 Dallas Cowboys season: Week 12: at New York Giants

 Dan Bailey's 34 yard field goal with 4 seconds left in the game gave the Cowboys their sixth win of the season.
 With the win, the Giants' four game winning streak was snapped and the Cowboys regained the top spot of the NFC East, remaining undefeated in the division.
+With the victory, the Cowboys swept the Giants for the first time since 2007.